The APPG for Ending Homelessness' campaign for a safe home for anyone fleeing domestic abuse.

 No one should become homeless because of fleeing domestic abuse.
 It's only right that anybody facing domestic abuse should be able to go to their council and be offered a safe, permanent home.

-Crisis is working with the All-Party Parliamentary Group on Ending Homelessness to make sure that anybody in Danielle’s situation can access a safe home through their council.
+Crisis has been working with the All-Party Parliamentary Group on Ending Homelessness to make sure that anybody in Danielle’s situation can access a safe home through their council.

 'My husband and I split up in 2014 after he was arrested for beating me up badly.
 I was only working part time and had nowhere to stay at the time other than sofa surfing with a friend or sometimes with my mum.